|

 invasion of New Jersey by Martians genuinely terrified the

-nation.
-The front page of the next morning's Hartford Courant
+page of the next morning's Hartford Courant detailed

-detailed the extent of the local reaction but never mentioned
+the extent of the local reaction but never mentioned WDRC

-WDRC by name.
-The article merely said: "Upon
+by name.
+The article merely said: "Upon learning from

-learning from a local broadcasting company that it was a play,
+a local broadcasting company that it was a play, [a Courant

-to callers, but in many cases so frenzied was the hysteria,
+but in many cases so frenzied was the hysteria, she was unable

 Click